Institution code: H12

 Not sure which course is right for you?
 Try our Course Comparison tool to compare modules taught on different courses.

 You will undertake placement in your third year.
 Placement may be undertaken in a large integrated farm business or with a farm business consultancy company.
-For example, placements have included work as a trainee accountant specializing in agricultural businesses with a chartered accountancy practice, and a placement with the farm business consultancy division of Bidwells.
+Agriculture students from a family farm wishing to undertake a farm placement are required to work at least 50 miles from their home farm and are not usually normally permitted to return to previous employers.
+Examples of placements have included work as a trainee accountant specializing in agricultural businesses with a chartered accountancy practice, and a placement with the farm business consultancy division of Savills.
 Harper Adams’ excellent graduate employment record shows how employers value the skills, contacts, knowledge and confidence students develop during placement.

 All agriculture students share a common first year, studying the same modules; this allows students to change course during the first year.
 The first year of the course provides a general introduction to agriculture in terms of animal and crop production, underpinning biological and environmental science, an introduction to farm business management and marketing, and agricultural mechanisation.
 In the second year of the course you start to specialise in the area of farm business management, studying areas such as farm business management and economics, farm business operation and planning, and market and supply chain considerations, whilst continuing to study more general aspects of agriculture such as animal and crop production science, grass and forage production, and waste management.
 In the final year of the course the specialisation in farm business management continues, studying areas such as farm business planning and strategy, business diversification, people management and a research project focused on farm business management.
 In the final year you continue to study crop and animal production alongside farm business modules.